ufosky-cpp/CMakeCooking/README.md

 ## Usage

-Simply copy `configure.sh` into your project's root source directory.
+Simply copy `cooking.sh` into your project's root source directory.

 Your `CMakeLists.txt` file is unchanged except for these two lines after the mandatory `cmake_minimum_required` statement: